 Pay As You Throw (PAYT) is the common name for a unit-based pricing system in which residents directly pay for the disposal of their solid waste rather than through a fixed fee for all households utilizing the Transfer Station.
 It is the equivalent to paying for household usage of water or electricity and is not only a more equitable approach for all users of the facility, it is also a direct cost to usage system.

 Starting in October 2021, the Town will launch the program, which will be open to all residents.
 Special garbage bags will be required for the disposal of garbage (not yard waste or recycling) but there will be no Transfer Station permit fee associated with the use of the facility.
-The Transfer Station will be open to any resident with a resident parking sticker/placard and the only garbage bags allowed will be the special PAYT bags.
-These details will be forthcoming.
+The Transfer Station will be open to any resident with a current permit and the only garbage bags allowed will be the special PAYT bags.\

 As a designated Green Community by the Commonwealth, facilitating reuse and recycling opportunities while minimizing solid waste disposal is a critical goal of the Town.
 PAYT is a win-win program: